 Q4: Does the exclusion for qualified principal residence indebtedness apply to amounts discharged under a PRA principal reduction?

 A4: The exclusion for qualified principal residence indebtedness may apply to a discharge of indebtedness under a PRA principal reduction if the amount discharged meets the criteria for qualified principal residence indebtedness.
 Under current law, this exclusion does not apply to discharges that occur after Dec.
-31, 2012.
-For further discussion of the qualified principal residence exclusion, see the questions and answers on the The Mortgage Forgiveness Debt Relief Act and Debt Cancellation page.
+31, 2013.
+For further discussion of the qualified principal residence exclusion, see the questions and answers on The Mortgage Forgiveness Debt Relief Act and Debt Cancellation page.
+(No longer available)

 A5: The insolvency exclusion may apply to a discharge of indebtedness under a PRA principal reduction to the extent that the taxpayer is insolvent when the discharge occurs.
 For further discussion of the insolvency exclusion, see page 4 of Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals).